facebook/react-native-website/website/blog/2025-04-08-react-native-0.79.md

 React Native 0.79 contains over 944 commits from 100 contributors.
 Thanks for all your hard work!

-We want to send a special thank you to those community members that shipped significant contributions in this release:
+We want to send a thank you to those community members that shipped significant contributions in this release:

 - [Marc Rousavy](https://github.com/mrousavy) for developing and documenting the “Android: Faster App Startup” feature
 - [Kudo Chien](https://github.com/Kudo) and [Oskar Kwaśniewski](https://github.com/okwasniewski)for working on the `@react-native-community/javascriptcore` package and writing the “JSC moving to Community Package” section